Octopus tariff changes: March 2026

 The tariff guides and comparison pages on this site have been updated as Octopus and rival suppliers have changed their offers.
 The tariff comparison tool pulls live rates from the Octopus API daily, which is a better way to check current numbers than relying on a March news story.

 If you are still weighing up a switch, use the current tariff guide first.
-If Octopus still looks right after that, the referral-code page sets out how Matt's code works without needing to hunt for it later.
+If Octopus still looks right after that, the referral page sets out how to use our referral link without hunting for a code later.

 Still researching?